abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter06.md

 from any unwholesome states, negativity, and aversion.

 Find a place in the body that does feel comfortable.
-Then find an object that is pleasurable or satisfying, *pasādaniya-nimitta*.
+Then find an object that is pleasurable or satisfying, pasādaniya-nimitta.
 Maybe your chest or stomach is restless.
 Well, what about your hands?
 Can you just relax your hands?
 Can you make that a pleasurable sensation?
 Pick a spot and see that you can suffuse that particular area with a feeling of